richardjoo/HTMLCOIN/README.md

 # HTMLCOIN
+* FAQ on HTMLCOIN
-Instructions and code for HTMLCoin wallet and mining
+* Instructions and code for HTMLCoin wallet and mining